-Let's talk about some of the legit ways people can make money with Amazon.
+First, let's talk about some of the legit ways people can make money with Amazon.
 One way is through their affiliate program, where publishers and bloggers make an advertising fee off of items that are promoted and sold on their websites.

-You can earn money from Amazon is by using Amazon’s FBA Program.
+You can also earn money from Amazon by using Amazon’s FBA Program.
 Amazon acts as a fulfillment center for your business.
 You sell stuff, then they pack and ship it for you.
 They take a 30% cut of the total sales, and the rest is your profit.
 There are no fees to participate in any of these programs; they are free to join.

-How This Phone Scam Works.
+How This Amazon Phone Scam Works

 Now, since I have not received this phone call it’s difficult for me to say what exactly it is … and I’m unable to find the landing page for the promotion of this work-at-home scam.
 All I have to go on is testimonials from other individuals on forums and blogs.
 But I think this is the gist of it …